Paulo Schardong

-Paulo César Schardong (born 1 August 1971) is a Brazilian professional football coach, currently the head coach of Boa Esporte.
+Paulo César Schardong (born 1 August 1971) is a Brazilian professional football coach, currently the head coach of Atlético de Cajazeiras.

 Career

 Born in Três Passos, Rio Grande do Sul, Schardong worked in the youth sides of Paulistano, União Suzano and União Mogi before becoming Oliveira Canindé's assistant at Campinense for the 2013 season.
 On 2 October 2013, after Canindé moved to CSA, he was named head coach of the Raposa for the ensuing campaign.

 Despite having an unbeaten start of the season, Schardong was demoted to the assistant role on 17 January 2014, as the club opted to sign a "more experienced" coach, and left Campinense exactly one month later.
 He ended the year in charge of Castelo, before being appointed head coach of Sete de Dourados on 19 December.

 Dismissed by Sete on 8 February 2015, Schardong was presented at Flamengo-PI on 27 July.
 He was named at the helm of Real Ariquemes on 5 December, before moving to neighbouring Ariquemes on 29 November 2016.

 During the 2017 campaign, Schardong also had a spell as head coach of Bolivian lower league side Villa Real Sociedad.
 He returned to his home country on 23 November 2018, after being named in charge of Ji-Paraná, and reached the finals of the 2019 Campeonato Rondoniense with the side.

 On 12 September 2019, Schardong agreed to become head coach of Barbalha for the upcoming season.
 Sacked the following 6 February, he took over Caucaia seven days later, but left the latter by mutual consent on 14 June 2020.